2020

 Department of Health and Social Care NHS England

-Concerns summary Incomplete transfer of GP records and a lack of electronic access for out-of-hours services meant critical patient medical history was unavailable.
+Concerns summary (AI summary) Incomplete transfer of GP records and a lack of electronic access for out-of-hours services meant critical patient medical history was unavailable.
 This created significant risks for vulnerable patients, hindering comprehensive assessment.

 Reginald Collins